 Loose Dental Bracket or Band

-Orthodontic brackets and bands hold the arch wire of the braces in the correct place.
-The brackets are stable and tough, because they are bonded to the teeth with special adhesive.
-If the braces are not taken care of correctly however, or the child gets hit in the mouth, brackets and bands may become lose.
+Orthodontic brackets and bands hold the archwire of the braces in the correct place.
+The brackets are stable and tough because they are bonded to the teeth with a special adhesive.
+If the braces are not taken care of correctly, however, or the child gets hit in the mouth, brackets and bands may become loose.
 If a bracket or band becomes loose, immediately contact the orthodontist for an appointment to fix the problem.
 To temporarily relieve any discomfort this may cause, the parent can take a pair of sterile tweezers and slide the bracket across the wire until it is between two teeth.
 Rotate the bracket until it is in the right position again, and then slide it back to the center of the tooth it belongs on.
 This, again, is a temporary fix, and the orthodontist should be seen as soon as possible.

 Loose Dental Arch Wire or Ligature

 If the dental arch wire or ligature, which are fixed to all of the brackets, becomes loose, the orthodontist should be contacted immediately for an appointment to fix the wire or band.
 For temporary relief of any discomfort, the wire or band can be pushed back down with a pencil eraser or Q-tip.
 Push down carefully until the wire is back flat against the tooth, and if this is not possible to apply wax to create a buffer between the braces and an irritated spot of the mouth.
 Only as a very last resort in an intensely uncomfortable situation, should the wire be clipped with a pair of sharp clippers.
 Be careful not to swallow any clipped wire.